raccoondude/SigntoText/README.md

 ## API

-Currently the API is stored in /API and can be installed, with some issues
+Currently the API is stored in /API and can be installed, check the API/README.md for more details

 ### Updates